benblub/ftg/README.md

         tags: ['maker.command']
 ```
 ## Foundry

+This Generator make use of Foundry Factories.
+For every Testclass we generate we need to have a Factory too.
-required: create your UserFactory and set defaults. `php bin/console make:factory User --test`
+Create your Factory `php bin/console make:factory User --test` and set defaults.
+The defaults are at least all required fields from your Entity.

-Create your Foundry Classes in /tests/Factory and setup Defaults.
+add this Method to your Factories
 Add to your Factories myDefaults
 ```php
     public static function myDefaults(): array